-Foreign currency instruments are valued under an income approach using industry-standard models that consider various assumptions, including time value, volatility factors, current market and contractual prices for the underlying and non-performance risk.
+Foreign currency instruments and interest rate swaps are valued using industry-standard models that consider various assumptions, including time value, volatility factors, current market and contractual prices for the underlying and non-performance risk.
 Substantially all of these assumptions are observable in the marketplace throughout the full term of the instrument, can be derived from observable data or are supported by observable levels at which transactions are executed in the marketplace.
-The carrying amounts of all other financial instruments approximate their fair values due to their relatively short-term maturities.
+The carrying amounts of all other non-retirement plan financial instruments approximate their fair values due to their relatively short-term maturities.